abnamro/repository-scanner/contributing.md

 # Contributing

 Hi!
 Let's innovate together!
-We are entusiastic that you'd like to contribute to our projects.
+We are enthusiastic that you'd like to contribute to our projects.
 Together we build the future of finance and IT.

 Contributions to this project are released to the public under the project's open source license.